douglashamilton/research-plan-implement/step-1-research.md

-# Step 1 — Research Prompt (Vertical‑Slice Method)
+# Step 1 — Research Prompt

 ## How to use